ticianavalle/2016goals/README.md

 10. Casual Vacancy by JK Rowling *reading
 11. The Restaurant at the End of the Universe by Douglas Adams *reading
 12. Game Start by Thais Weiller *reading
-13. Ready Player One by Ernest Cline *reading
+13. Ready Player One by Ernest Cline
-14. The Swallow's Tower by Andrzej Sapkowski - To Read
+14. The Swallow's Tower by Andrzej Sapkowski *reading
 15. Lady of the Lake by Andrzej Sapkowski - To Read
 16. Season of Storms by Andrzej Sapkowski - To Read